 If you are moving, the principal or teacher should be notified at least a day in advance so that proper transfer records can be prepared and the child's supplies and records can be collected for transfer.
 All school property and equipment must be returned to the district.
-Please come to the elementary office to sign a release form for your child's records.
+Parents/guardians must come to the elementary office to sign a release form for their child's records.